hristinanikpi/tower_of_hanoi/README.md

 # Tower of Hanoi Solver

+# Author: Hristina Nikolic
+# Date: October, 2024

 ## Introduction

-This project was done as part of the interview peocess for the position of the Junior Solutions Engineer at Incode Technologies.
+This project was done as part of the interview process for the position of the Junior Solutions Engineer at Incode Technologies.

 ## History

 The tower of Hanoi is a mathematical puzzle.
 It consists of three rods and several disks of different diameters, which can slide onto any rod.
 The puzzle starts with the disks stacked on one rod in order of decreasing size, the smallest at the top, thus approximating a canonical shape.
 The objective of the puzzle is to move the entire stack to the last rod.

 ## Problem Statement

 Move all the disks stacked on the first tower over the last tower using a helper tower in the Middle.

 ## Rules